 There is no withholding tax, however, where interest is paid on quoted Eurobonds; nor, since 1 January 2016, on interest paid on private placements - a form of selective, direct lending by non-bank lenders (such as insurers) to corporate borrowers.
-In order to make the UK wholesale debt markets more competitive, the Government also intends to introduce, from April 2018, a new exemption from withholding tax on interest for debt traded on a multilateral trading facility operated by a recognised stock exchange in an EEA territory.
+And in order to make the UK wholesale debt markets more competitive, the Government introduced, from April 2018, a new exemption for debt traded on a multilateral trading facility operated by a recognised stock exchange in an EEA territory.